Future for Nature Fund

 Projects must be completed by December 31st 2026.

-To support with the application process, we are holding a workshop* designed to support potential applicants in developing and delivering their project ideas and understanding the practical and technical considerations to project delivery (such as acquiring planning permission, licenses, and landowner permission).
+To support with the application process, we held a workshop* designed to support potential applicants in developing and delivering their project ideas and understanding the practical and technical considerations to project delivery (such as acquiring planning permission, licenses, and landowner permission).

 *Attending the workshop is not a condition of the grant funding.